bburan/abr/README.rst

 python C:\\programs\\ABR\\analyze.py --invert --directory c:\\data

-Where C:\\programs\\ABR\\analyze.py would be replaced with the appropriate path to the program and the options would be replaced with your preferred options.
+Where C:\\programs\\ABR\\analyze.py and c:\\data would be replaced with the appropriate path to the program and your data directory and the options list would be replaced with your preferred options.

 Analysis
 --------